Skip to content

 !$omp end parallel

 From understating loop parallelisation, we will continue with vector operations in parallel, that is, adding two vectors.
 It is very simple, and we just need to add the #pragma omp parallel for for C/C++, !$omp parallel do for FORTRAN.
-Could you try this by yourself?
-The serial code, templates and compilation command have been provided as follows.
+Could you please try this yourself?
+The serial code, templates, and compilation command have been provided below.

 Questions and Solutions